pyburn/pyburn/README.md

 - 👋 Hi, I’m @pyburn
-- 👀 I’m interested in coding for motion design
+- 👀 I’m interested in coding for motion design (specifically Javascript and Python)
 - 🌱 I’m currently learning some javascript for use in After Effects expressions
-- 💞️ I’m looking to collaborate on After Effects expressions
+- 💞️ I’m looking to collaborate on Javascript and Python for use in After Effects and C4D, respectively
 - 📫 How to reach me : contact@adampyburn.com

 <!---